A Microscope into the Dark Matter of Interpretability

 A paper from UChicago attempts to answer this question .
 They split up features in two dimensions: hierarchical features, such as organism -> (plant -> (tree, bush, etc.), animal -> (bird, reptile, fish, etc.)), and categorical features, such as (dog, cat, hamster, etc.).
 Hierarchical features are organized orthogonally to each other, while categorical features organize themselves into polytopes.

 SAEs treats features as if they are all categorical.
 It can learn hierarchies of features (for example, it can learn separate features for organism, plant, animal, etc.) - but there is nothing in the architecture that encourages it to learn such features.
-My best guess is that it learns hierarchy based on the frequency of the concepts in the training data alone, since this work finds that SAEs learn more granular features when trained on different datasets.
-However, this is still an open question.
+My best guess is that it learns hierarchy based on the frequency of the concepts in the training data alone, based on other work that finds SAEs learn more granular features when trained on specialized datasets.
+However, this is still an open question, and I donāt propose a clear answer here.

 If a feature splits, then we define the base feature as higher in the hierarchy, and the split features as lower in the hierarchy.

-Feature shrinkage should not happen, because features at a given layer in the hierarchy will only ācompeteā with other features on the same level.
-That is, the intensity of a parent feature shouldnāt depend on the intensity of itās children, and vice versa.
-Since exactly one feature will be activated at each layer of the hierarchy, there is no incentive to account for interference.
+Feature shrinkage should not occur, since exactly one feature will be active at each layer of the hierarchy, and there is no incentive to account for interference.

 RQAE

-The core idea behind RQAE is to use residual vector quantization (RVQ) to autoencode the LLM representation.
-If you arenāt familiar with RVQ, here is a great explanation.
-The primary difference is that we inject a linear in/out layer between each quantization step, which allows the model to iteratively choose different subspaces of the representation space to quantize.
+RQAE uses residual vector quantization (RVQ) to autoencode the LLM representation - but we also add a linear in/out layer between each quantization step, which allows the model to iteratively choose different subspaces of the representation space to quantize.
+To implement RVQ, we use a variant of FSQ that uses hyperspheres instead of hypercubes to define codebooks.
+FSQ encourages all codebooks to be utilized fully, which is especially important when you have many layers.

-RQAE fits the definition from above well.
-For any given LLM activation, every layer returns exactly one codebook.
-The subspaces that later layers span are dependent on earlier layers (not strictly, as we will see later), encouraging a hierarchy between layers.
-We define the learned features to be the entries of the codebooks after they are projected by the linear out layer (see Figure 1).
-Thus, a RQAE model with $n$ layers and $c$ codebooks per layer learns $c \times n$ unique features, but can represent $c^n$ different activations.
+Similar to how an SAE models the LRH, RQAE models the āfeature hierarchyā inductive bias mentioned above.
+For any given LLM activation, every layer chooses exactly one codebook.
+The subspaces that later layers choose are dependent on earlier layers, encouraging a learned hierarchy between layers.
+Thus, a RQAE model with $n$ layers and $c$ codebooks per layer learns $c \times n$ unique codebooks, but can represent $c^n$ different activations.

 Proof: Still a WIP.
 Will follow this work closely